 River with Native and missionary guides in canoes.
 I will bring all of

 In the fall of 1899, the Revenue

 to Nunivak Island to talk to R.C.
 Marsten, the author of the

 Next, the team went to Quinhagak village where they

-asked villagers about the fate of the SS Jessie.
-Everyone told
+asked villagers about the fate of the SS Jesse.
+Everyone

-the same story: that the steamer sunk in a violent storm
+repeated their original story: that the steamer sunk in a violent storm

 near the mouth of the Kuskokwim River and they all drowned.
 Even

 Mrs. Marsten's grandmother told the same story.
 When Marshal Shoup

 Bay, he thought they might be headed for trouble because "none

-had no marine experience at all, having only ever worked as an engineer
+had no marine experience at all, having only worked as an engineer

 for the railroad.

 I have never been able to determine if anyone was arrested for

 THE FOLLOWING IS A BACKGROUND STORY ABOUT THE MORAVIAN